 Solving safety-related problems centers around two key strategies:

-- Finding solutions for the surface cause problems.
-Eliminating/reducing the hazardous conditions and unsafe work behaviors that will become the actual/possible surfaces causes
+Solving surface-cause problems.
+Eliminating/reducing unique hazardous conditions and unsafe work behaviors representing the surface causes of accidents.

-- Finding solutions for the root cause problems.
-Improving inadequate or missing safety and health programs, policies, plans, processes, and procedures that represent the actual/potential root causes for accidents.
+Solving root-cause problems.
+Improving inadequate or missing safety and health programs, policies, plans, processes, procedures, and practices representing the root causes that contribute to hazardous conditions and unsafe behaviors.

 As with any process, there are a number of required steps involved to ensure a successful outcome.
-Let's examine five steps that every problem solving task should involve.
+Let's examine the five steps every problem solving task should involve.

 Step 1: Understand the problem